Affidavit Collection – Launched!

 This final version was released on Saturday 17 November 2018 in Open Office format to be filled out by victims on a computer.
 Open Office is exactly like Word just free to download and use.
 Please download Open Office to fill out the survey.

 Do not fill out the survey using Microsoft Word as the formatting will be corrupted!

 Do not fill out the PDF version posted here as there is no way to process print copies!

-When you are finished, please submit your affidavit as described in the instructions.
-Do not submit your affidavit via the contact form on this website.
-Make sure you:
+Do not submit your affidavit via the contact form on this website!

 ✓ Followed the instructions.

-✓ Notarised your affidavit (signed before a witness authorised to administer oaths).
+✓ Signed your affidavit before a witness authorised to administer oaths.

 ✓ Included a copy of your photo-ID (passport, ID card, driver’s licence) with serial no. covered up.